uesseu/ninwavelets/README.md

 morse.cwt(wave, freqs)
 ```

-Memorizing wavelets may takes big memory.
+Making wavelets is not so slow and memorizing wavelets may takes big memory.
+And so, optionally, you can skip memorizing.

 ## Why is it so fast?

 You may think, this package performs strange calculation.
-But what I have done is just adjusting bottle necks.
+But what I have done is just adjusting bottle necks carefully.
 Coding wavelet transform itself is not difficult.
-But there is some way to write fast code using numpy or cupy.
+There is some way to write fast code...

-Fast code should skip no purpose calculation.
-This package skips calculation as much as possible.
+- Skip calculation as much as possible.
-Furthur more, transfering data into GPU takes much time.
-I just adjusted the bottle necks carefully.
+- Skip tranfering data between main memory and GPU.
+- Skip processing by pure python and write in cupy or numpy as much as possible.

 ## Method